 “The man jus’ upped my rent las’ night.

 I wonder why he’s uppi’ me?

 (’cause Whitey’s on the moon?)”

-Reading this poem and listening to it always drives home the point that people of color are always the fodder for white advancement.
+Listening to Gil Scott-Heron’s passionate reading of this poem you feel the frustration of knowing that people of color are always the fodder for white advancement.
 We were the fodder for building a nation we could not be a part of.
-We were the fodder for war only to return to a country where we were not equal and treated as less than.
-We’re the fodder for a workforce that barely pays enough to afford the cost of living.
+We were the fodder for war, only to return to a country where we were not equal.
+We’re the fodder for a workforce that no longer pays enough to afford the basic costs of living, even in the middle of a pandemic.
 We have done all of this for very little in return.

 “Was all that money I made las’ year

 (for Whitey on the moon?)